 Fertility refers to an individual's ability to conceive children.
 Typically, a woman is deemed infertile if she is unable to become pregnant after a year of unprotected intercourse.
 (1)Infertility is recognized as a global issue, impacting around 8-12% of couples.(2) The World Health Organization (WHO) reports that one in six individuals will experience infertility at some point in their lives.(3) Infertility disproportionately affects the woman than the man, socially women are seen as the infertile partner which is not always the case.(3)

 Infertile couples may need infertility management and fertility care services.
 This may vary based on the underlying causes.
 While every couple has a right to fertility care services, there are often problems of access to such needed care especially among people of lower socio-economic status.
 (3) Invitro fertilization serves as a remarkable breakthrough technology to assist infertile couple have children of their own.(4)(5) This may involve the process of oocyte donation, which is a medical procedure in which a woman donates her oocytes to another individual or couple for the purpose of assisted reproduction.
-(6) In the African context, childbearing is regarded as a top priority, and this process is anticipated to occur naturally.
+(6) In the African context, childbearing is regarded as a top priority, and this process is anticipated to occur naturally Reference?.
 Consequently, there exists a highly ambivalent attitude towards technology-assisted reproductive methods.(4) Typically ethical concerns may come to play, most donors often turn out to be students, this may be due to their young age and some may stems from the financial constraints of tuition and all the attendant financial baggage of a low-income student.(6)(7)

 This study was carried out with the aim of determining the attitudes of female undergraduate students to oocyte donation.

+What is the existing knowledge?
+What is the gap is existing knowledge and how this study can address that gap?
+What is the ultimate significance of this study?
+How this study can add and contribute new knowledge to scientific society?
+Please mention these things in the introduction section.
+And flow and connectivity of information is poorly written, please rewrite this introduction.
+For example, Make the Introduction logically flow from global infertility → IVF → egg donation → African context → research gap

 Methods